vu-it/macOS-web-help/_posts/2020-12-15-new-application-spss-27.markdown

 ## License information

 SPSS 27 includes a license which is valid until the 1st of July, 2022.
 Any future license extensions will be automatically installed when connected to the VU Campus network.

+## Note for students
+Are you a student?
+If so, this version of SPSS 27 isn't for you.
+Students who have been instructed to install SPSS 27 for their course should consult the manual found [here](https://vu-software.azureedge.net/SPSS_27_Manual.pdf) for installation instructions.